FAQ for Writing About Writing's Facebook Page but also Tumblr and any other social media sites.

-I'll be really honest with you about my one of my many failings as a human.
-I've spent years now building this page up.
-Don't even get me started on the first year when I was posting to 95% my own friends and like four other people.
-Or the June in the middle of year two when I whooped inside a Kinkos because I'd passed 1000 followers.
-This page takes a lot of effort, and even though it's led a few more people to my blog and maybe been responsible for a few donations, it's mostly unpaid labor.
-I have fed my petty cottage cheese and bile, taught it the dark side of The Force, and watched it grow up big and strong and it knows force lightning.
+I have birthed a tiny little petty in these last few years.
+I've fed it cottage cheese and bile, taught it the dark side of The Force, and watched it grow up big and strong and it knows force lightning.
 I cheered it when it force choked the better angels of my nature.
 I kind of hate how people are crawling out of the woodwork–NOW–and trying to ride my coattails without a thought about reciprocity or so much as a peep asking if it's okay.
 I really quite enjoy being able to point at something one of my friends did (or someone whose work I've been following with interest) and send lots of eyeballs their way.
 But I feel really used when people act entitled to it.

 If your stuff is self-promotional, I'm going to be harder on it–especially if you don't ask.
 Darth Petty demands no less.

-"Will you read my creative writing?"
+9- "Will you read/critique my creative writing?"

 I can't.
 I'm sorry.

-There are nearly half a million of you, and this page grows by a thousand followers on a slow day.
-I'm getting a couple of requests a day to read things--everything from a ten line poem to a short story to a full novel manuscript.
+There are nearly a million of you, and this page grows by a thousand followers on a slow day.
+I'm getting a couple of requests a day to read things--everything from a ten line poem to a short story to a full novel manuscript for content editing.
 I know you've poured your soul into it and it's dear to your heart.
 I also know that because you've poured your soul into it and it's dear to your heart, that even for that ten line poem which I could read in a few seconds, you probably want more feedback than just "Nice poem" or something.
 I know how serious that request is for you and how important it is to you and even how much you may have psyched yourself up before sending it to me.

 But still...as much as I admire your moxie, there's only one of me.
 A good week for me clocks in around 70 hours between all my jobs.
 I barely even have time to read and give feedback to my good friends and the folks with whom I have a relationship and rapport.

 Of course, if you want to hire me, that's another story (see below).

-Will I tutor/edit/do some writing for you?
+10- Will I tutor/edit/do some writing for you?

 Sure.
-My freelance rate is $50 USD/hour. ($75 if you want me to drop everything I'm doing and give you all my writing time).
+My freelance rate is $50 USD/hour. ($75 if you want me to drop everything I'm doing and give you all my writing time right this second).
 I will need you to pay for your first hour up front, and we'll figure out over e-mail or chat what you need.
 I can give you a billable hours estimate and a rough timeline for completion, and then I will work whatever is left of our hour, and you can see if my time is worth your money.
 After that, I'll ask you to pay me for every couple of hours for the first 10 hours or so.
 As we work longer and longer and build up professional trust, I can give you bigger chunks of time between payments.
 I'm much better at developmental editing than copy editing

 Oh...did you mean for free?

-Where can I get some advice about writing.
+13- Where can I get some advice about writing.

 I need to be on The Office so I can look at the camera.